 - Low mood (depression).

 Treating HIV infection:

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take Viread (tenofovir disoproxil fumarate tablets).
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start Viread (tenofovir disoproxil fumarate tablets).
+Tell your doctor right away if you have any new signs after you start Viread (tenofovir disoproxil fumarate tablets), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Viread?